 Ipilimumab is a drug from the group of monoclonal antibodies named immune checkpoint inhibitors.
 It blocks the inhibitory T-cell regulator CTLA-4 and thereby enhances the autologous immune response.
-It is approved in combination with nivolumab after pretreatment and treatment failure with/under fluoropyrimidine-containing combination chemotherapy for stage IV patients with MSI-H/dMMR.
+It is approved in combination with nivolumab for stage IV patients with MSI-H/dMMR.
 The overall response rate (ORR) for this combination was 55% in the pivotal Checkmate-142 trial, with survival rates at 9 and 12 months of 87% and 85%, respectively.
-32% of patients experienced grade 3-4 toxicities associated with therapy: elevation of AST and/or ALT (11%), elevation of lipase (4%), anemia (3%), colitis (3%).
+32% of patients experienced grade 3 / 4 toxicities associated with therapy: elevation of AST and/or ALT (11%), elevation of lipase (4%), anemia (3%), colitis (3%).